sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-03-text-skills.md

 }
 ```

-Send the request.
-The web test tool should return a status code of 201 confirming successful processing.
+1. Click **Send**.
+The web test tool should return a status code of **201 Created** confirming success.

-Expect this step to take several minutes to complete.
+Expect this step to take a minute or two to complete.
 Even though the data set is small, analytical skills are computation-intensive.
 Some skills, such as image analysis, are long-running.

 Check the Azure portal to confirm the index was created in Azure Search.
-On the **Search service dashboard page**, verify if the **Indexers** tile has a 2 items.
+On the **Search service dashboard page**, verify if the **Indexers** tile has 2 indexes (one from your previous lab).
 You might need to wait a few minutes for the portal page to refresh.
 Click on **Indexers** to confirm that the ```demoindexer``` appears.

 While it is running, check this detail: The "blob_uri" was defined as the second field of the index.
 But it is the third mapping in the indexer.
 It is a good example on how they work independent.
 You should scroll up to see these two body requests and compare them.

-> [TIP]
-> Creating an indexer invokes the pipeline.
+> **Tip** Creating an indexer invokes the pipeline.
 If there are problems reaching the data, mapping inputs and outputs, or order of operations, they appear at this stage.
 To re-run the pipeline with code or script changes, you might need to drop objects first.
 For more information, see [Reset and re-run](https://docs.microsoft.com/en-us/azure/search/cognitive-search-tutorial-blob#reset).

 ### Exploring the request body